kazuhiro4949/PagingKit/README.md

 # 4. display data

 Then, implement the data sources to display contents.
-They are a similar interfaces to UITableViewDataSource.
+They are a similar to UITableViewDataSource.

 ## 1. prepare data